MircoBabin/GitCredentialsViaKeePassCommander/README.md

 git config --global credential.helper manager

 KeePass ENTRY:
-In KeePass an entry containing username and password should be present with the following case-sensitive title (without quotes): "git [...lowercase last part of directoryname...]". e.g. the rootdirectory of the GIT project is d:\projects\GitCredentialsViaKeePassCommander, then the KeePass title is exactly "git [gitcredentialsviakeepasscommander]
+In KeePass an entry containing username and password should be present with the following case-sensitive title (without quotes): "git [...lowercase last part of directoryname...][...lowercase computername...]".
+If this entry is not found, the following case-sensitive title (without quotes) should be present: "git [...lowercase last part of directoryname...]".

+e.g. The rootdirectory of the GIT project is
+     d:\projects\GitCredentialsViaKeePassCommander
+     And the computername is MIRCONB.

+     Then the KeePass title must be exactly (without quotes):
+     "git [gitcredentialsviakeepasscommander][mirconb]", or
+     "git [gitcredentialsviakeepasscommander]".

 ```